byuitechops/canvas-api-wrapper/README.md

 // are melting.
 So when your account goes under the 'rateLimitBuffer'
 // this module will halt the requests until it gets filled back to
 // the 'rateLimitBuffer'.
 Give it a pretty large buffer, it tends to
-// go quite a ways past the buffer before I catch it. canvas.rateLimitBuffer = 300;
+// go quite a ways past the buffer before this module catches it. canvas.rateLimitBuffer = 300;

 // How many to send synchronously at the same time, the higher this